 The bowling green and tennis court were located near to Gnoll House.
 Now redundant these features are still visible to the trained eye.
 The bowling green was unique in that it was circular.

 It is unlikely that the initial Gnoll House had any large gardens.
 The first garden of any significance was in 1702 when Sir Humphrey Mackworth included features from the French tradition.
 These included a formal terrace, parterres, and an avenue of sweet chestnuts.
 Sir Humphrey Mackworth also installed three of the ponds.

 These were built very formally in straight lines with clipped limes flanking the woodland.
 During the early 19th Century the Rhododendrons and trees around the house were introduced as were the tennis courts and bowling greens.

 Fishpond House was residence for the bailiff whose responsibility was for the upkeep and protection of the fishpond.
 Which was stocked with carp for the Mackworth table.

 The Ivy Tower

 The Ivy Tower was built in 1795 by Mary (Molly) Mackworth as a viewing tower overlooking the town and valleys of Neath and also viewing the Mosshouse cascades.
-It is also is one of the most important landmarks in the Neath Valley being visible to the town centre, bypass and the A4107.
+It is also is one of the most important landmarks in the Neath Valley being visible to the town centre and bypass.